-How to Spruce Up Your Home Office Without Buying Anything New
+How to Spruce Up Your Home Office On a Budget

 Nowadays, more and more people are spending their weekdays working from home.
-While some have a dedicated room, others might be creating office space from the corner of their living room, dining area, or bedroom.
-Ultimately, you need a space where you can get work done, but giving that area a pick-me-up can really lead to more inspired thinking on the job.
-Here are some ways to spruce up your home office with the things you already have.
+While some have a dedicated room for getting things done, others might be creating office space from the corner of their living room, dining area, or bedroom.
+Ultimately, you need a space where you can get work done, and sometimes, that space needs a pick-me-up to be comfortable and create inspired thinking on the job.
+Here are some ways to spruce up your home office on a budget using things you already have.

 Add greenery.

-Indoor plants help clean the air and provide an instant mood boost, but you don’t have to rush to the nearest nursery.
-Pick flowers from your outdoor garden, trim ivy and bushes, or collect small branches.
+Indoor plants help clean the air and provide an instant mood boost throughout the home, but you don’t have to rush to the nearest nursery to get them for your home office.
+Instead, pick flowers from your outdoor garden, trim ivy and bushes, or collect small branches.
 The fake plants sitting in a spare closet?
 Those work, too.
 You’ll be surprised how nice it looks when you bring the outdoors inside.

 Hang a gallery wall.